Skip to contents

 .window_size

 The size of the sliding window.
-By default, this is 1, meaning that only the current ref_time_value is included.
-The accepted values here depend on the time_value column:
+The accepted values depend on the type of the time_value column in .x:

-• if time_type is an integer, then .window_size must be an integer
+• if time type is a yearmonth or an integer, then .window_size must be an integer

 .align